-After six long years of struggling with body aches, joint stiffness, depression, anxiety, severe back spasms, sensory sensitivities and other various ailments, I was diagnosed with fibromyalgia and chronic pain in December 2012.
+After six long years of struggling with body aches, joint stiffness, depression, anxiety, severe back spasms, sensory sensitivities, and other various ailments, I was diagnosed with fibromyalgia and chronic pain in December 2012.
 From that moment, I embarked on my journey to becoming well again and regaining a ‘normal’ life.
 Of course, at the time I had no idea what was in store for me along the way.
 My journey included several successes and many failures as a fibromyalgia patient, but it also led to new friendships all over the world and the creation of a blog that would eventually lead me to become the advocate I am today.

 Since my diagnosis, I’ve tried physical therapy, psychiatrist visits, medications, numerous doctors, and natural living options to find what works for me and my body.
 With a combination of determination and a strong support system, I have found the best effective natural treatment remedy plan that works for me.
 There are still flare days, but for the most part, I’m healing.

 It’s been a long and rough road over the last few years, but I’m here and still standing stronger than ever.
-Through my journey I have learned that living with fibromyalgia and chronic pain does not have to be merely surviving life, but thriving it!
+Through my journey, I have learned that living with fibromyalgia and chronic pain does not have to be merely surviving life, but thriving it!
 It was after this time that I set my sights on becoming a writer and sharing my journey with other fibromyalgia sufferers.

-About Being Fibro Mom
+Why Being Fibro Mom?

 Each time I write, I do it in the hopes of helping fibromyalgia sufferers become fibromyalgia thrivers.
-My mission is to to advocate parents while enduring the hardships of fibromyalgia.
+My mission is to advocate parents while enduring the hardships of fibromyalgia.
 I hope to one day help in changing the mantra “you don’t look sick” and replace it with knowledge, understanding, compassion, and healing.
 Bridging the gap between fibromyalgia thrivers and their loved ones is a personal mission and one that I take seriously.

-Being Fibro Mom not only gives you the resources needed to understand fibromyalgia and chronic pain, but also how to cope with those crazy kid days, unexpected flare ups, and unpredictable emotional days.
+Being Fibro Mom not only gives you the resources needed to understand fibromyalgia and chronic pain, but also how to cope with those crazy kid days, unexpected flare-ups, and unpredictable emotional days.